MHCommunity/mousehunt-improved/README.md

   - Makes your airship bigger.
   - Island name now matches the UI more closely.
   - Enemy names, countdown, hunts, and progress are all modified to be more readable.
-  - Shrine in the first time gets highlighted.
+  - Highlights shrines on the sky map.
 - Forbidden Grove
   - Shows a countdown to the closing time, rather than just a progress bar.
 - Fort Rox